The General (locomotive): Retirement and exhibition

-The General was retired from service in 1891 and stored on a siding in Vinings, GA where it awaited its final fate.
-Early the next year, E. Warren Clark, a professional photographer, discovered the engine in Vinings, and approached John W. Thomas, president of the Nashville, Chattanooga and St. Louis Railway (which had won the lease on the Western and Atlantic Railroad of the State of Georgia in 1890), with the proposal of restoring the General for exhibition at the upcoming World's Columbian Exposition in Chicago.
-Thomas approved of the idea, and the General was soon taken to the NC&StL Ry Shops at West Nashville to be restored.
-At this time, the engine was given a Radley-Hunter style balloon stack similar to the engine's original, and was reverted to a wood burner.
-The engine had been restored by 1892, a year before the exposition.
+The General was retired from service in 1891 and stored on a siding in Vinings, Georgia, where it awaited its final fate.
+Early the next year, E. Warren Clark, a professional photographer, discovered the engine in Vinings, and approached John W. Thomas, president of the Nashville, Chattanooga and St. Louis Railway (NC&StL), which had won the lease on the Western and Atlantic Railroad of the State of Georgia in 1890, with a proposal to restore the General for exhibition at the upcoming World's Columbian Exposition in Chicago.
+Thomas approved of the idea, and the General was soon taken to the NC&StL Ry Shops in West Nashville to be restored.
+At this time, the engine was given a Radley-Hunter style balloon stack similar to the engine's original, and reverted to a wood burner.
+The engine was restored by 1892, a year before the exposition.
 During this time, the engine traveled to Chattanooga to attend a reunion of the Army of the Cumberland veterans.
 This trip made apparent the difficulties associated with wood burning, so the engine was returned to a coal burner by the end of the year.
 The engine was given a unique new stack at this time, one that, while designed for coal burning, was styled like the original so as to give the appearance of a wood burner.

 In 1901, the General was placed on display in the Chattanooga Union Depot.
 There, it remained on display for nearly fifty years, only being removed for short periods for exhibitions.
-In particular, the engine was taken to Baltimore in 1927 to participate in the Baltimore and Ohio Railroad's "Fair of the Iron Horse", then in 1933 to Chicago's "Century of Progress" Exhibition, the 1939 New York World's Fair, and finally, the Chicago Railroad Fair in 1948.
+In particular, the engine was taken to Baltimore in 1927 to participate in the Baltimore and Ohio Railroad's "Fair of the Iron Horse", then in 1933 to Chicago's Century of Progress Exposition (also known as the Chicago World's Fair), the 1939 New York World's Fair, and finally, the Chicago Railroad Fair in 1948.
+The General, a 1926 movie by and starring Buster Keaton, premiered on February 5, 1927, with the engine bell from the train on display in the lobby to promote it.

-In 1957, the Louisville and Nashville Railroad had acquired the Nashville, Chattanooga and St. Louis, including its lease of the Western and Atlantic, and began planning to restore the General to operation for the American Civil War Centennial.
+In 1957, the Louisville and Nashville Railroad acquired the Nashville, Chattanooga and St. Louis, including its lease of the Western and Atlantic, and began planning to restore the General to operation for the American Civil War Centennial.
 In 1961, the General was removed from the Chattanooga Union Depot and taken to the railroad's South Louisville Shops to be restored.
 As part of the restoration, the General was given modern air brakes, a modern coupler (only on the tender, the older style coupler on the engine's front pilot remained), and was converted to burn oil.
-Throughout the 1960s, the engine pulled Louisville and Nashville Combine Car Number 665 as it traveled throughout the eastern US railroad network, visiting several sites including Gettysburg station, the National Railroad Museum, the 1964 New York World's Fair, St. Louis Union Station, the National Museum of Transportation, and Barkley Dam.
+Throughout the 1960s, the engine pulled Louisville and Nashville Combine Car Number 665 as it traveled throughout the eastern United States railroad network, visiting several sites, including: Gettysburg station, the National Railroad Museum, the 1964 New York World's Fair, St. Louis Union Station, the National Museum of Transportation, and Barkley Dam.